-The Headmaster or authorized person by the Headmasters of respective school is alone is responsible for reporting of the daily feeding strength of students under SMS reporting system.
+The Headmaster/Headmistress or authorized person (2 teachers) by the Headmasters of respective school is alone is responsible for reporting of the daily feeding strength of students under SMS reporting system.

 2.18.5.
-Whether the information under AMS is got validated
+Whether the information under SMS is got validated